 - Also in The Last Crusade, Elsa Schneider finds herself dangling from a cliff created by the earthquake she caused when trying to leave a temple with the Holy Grail.
 In a pure Take My Hand scene, she attempts to recover the Grail resting underneath her arm's reach.
 Her persistence is her ultimate undoing and she falls to her death.
 Indiana then tumbles over and finds himself in the exact predicament, but his father is able to act as the voice of reason.

-- The ending of Temple of Doom also has this, though they're hanging off a broken Rope Bridge above a crocodile-filled lake.
+- The ending of Indiana Jones and the Temple of Doom also has this, though they're hanging off a broken Rope Bridge above a crocodile-filled lake.

 - In The Great Race, Professor Fate jumps out a window.
 When the horrified observers rush over and look down, they see him hanging from a pole below the window.